Lullabot/gatsby-theme-adr/README.md

 2. **Change customize the Look & Feel**

    - This project uses Gatsby.
-This means that you can override any or the components here using a technique called [component shadowing](https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing/) .
+This means that you can override any of the components here using a technique called [component shadowing](https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing/) .
 The boilerplate you downloaded contains examples of that.
 See the